 In accordance with provision 3.7 of the Belgian Corporate Governance Code, the Board of Directors has, on 27 July 2006, promulgated the Bekaert Insider Dealing Code, which is included in its entirety in the Bekaert Charter as Appendix 4.
+On 13 November 2014 the Board of Directors has revised the Bekaert Insider Dealing Code to reflect a number of organizational changes, effective 1 January 2015.
 The Bekaert Insider Dealing Code restricts transactions in Bekaert securities by members of the Board of Directors, the BGE, senior management and certain other persons during closed and prohibited periods.
 The Code also contains rules concerning the mandatory internal notification of intended transactions, as well as the disclosure of executed transactions through a notification to the Belgian Financial Services and Markets Authority (FSMA).
 The Chairman of the Board is the Compliance Officer for purposes of the Bekaert Insider Dealing Code.

-Remuneration Report
+Remuneration report

-1. Description of the procedure used in 2013 for (i) developing a remuneration policy for the non-executive Directors and Executive Management and (ii) setting the remuneration of the individual Directors and executive managers
+1. Description of the procedure used in 2014 for (i) developing a remuneration policy for the non-executive Directors and Executive Management and (ii) setting the remuneration of the individual Directors and executive managers

 The remuneration policy for non-executive Directors is determined by the General Meeting of Shareholders on the motion of the Board of Directors, acting upon proposals from the Nomination and Remuneration Committee.
-The policy was approved by the Annual General Meeting of 10 May 2006 and amended by the Annual General Meeting of 11 May 2011.
+The policy was approved by the Annual General Meeting of 10 May 2006 and amended by the Annual General Meetings of 11 May 2011 and of 14 May 2014.

 The remuneration policy for the Chief Executive Officer is determined by the Board of Directors, acting upon proposals from the Nomination and Remuneration Committee.
 The Chief Executive Officer is absent from this process.
-The Committee ensures that the Chief Executive Officer 's contract with the Company reflects the remuneration policy.
+The Committee ensures that the Chief Executive Officer's contract with the Company reflects the remuneration policy.
 A copy of the Chief Executive Officer's contract is available to any Director upon request to the Chairman.